A faster algorithm for Vertex Cover parameterized by solution size: Introduction

 There is natural LP formulation for vertex cover which we denote by $\LPVC(G)$:

 The optimal solution to $\LPVC(G)$, denoted $\lambda(G)$ or just $\lambda$ if $G$ is clear from context, is a lower bound on the size of a minimum vertex cover of $G$.
-We also define $\mu(G) = k - \lambda(G)$, i.e. the gap between solution size and LP lower bound.
-This linear program has remarkable properties which have been exploited for a variety of algorithms \cite{nt-vc74, nt-vc75, fpt-lp}.
+We also define i.e. the gap between solution size and LP lower bound.
+This linear program has remarkable algorithmic properties \cite{nt-vc74, nt-vc75, fpt-lp}.
 For instance, an optimum basic solution is half-integral and can be found efficiently by a network flow computation.

 Fixed-parameter tractable (FPT) and exact algorithms explore a landscape of parameters to understand the complexity of different problems \cite{nied,fg,downey,DBLP:books/sp/CyganFKLMPPS15,exact-algo}. \textsc{Vertex Cover} was one of the first studied FPT problems with respect to the parameter $k$, the optimal solution size.
-Building on a long line of research, this culminated in an algorithm with $O^*(1.2738^k)$ runtime \cite{vc-best}.
-(Throughout, we write $O^*( T )$ as shorthand for $T \cdot \poly(n)$.)
-This record has been standing for more than a decade.
+Building on a long line of research, this culminated in an algorithm with $O^*(1.2738^k)$ runtime \cite{vc-best}.\footnote{Throughout, we write $O^*( T )$ as shorthand for $T \cdot \poly(n)$.} This record has been standing for more than a decade.
 Assuming the Exponential Time Hypothesis, no algorithm with runtime $O^*(2^{o(k)})$ is possible \cite{DBLP:books/sp/CyganFKLMPPS15}.

+Many different kinds of algorithms have been developed for the Vertex Cover problem.
+We cannot summarize them fully here; we describe some of the most relevant works for our own paper.

+An important variant is \textsc{Above-Guarantee Vertex Cover (AGVC)}, where the parameter is the difference between $k$ and various lower bounds on vertex cover size \cite{maharam,maharamsik, fpt-lp,vc2lpmm, kellerhals2022vertex}.
+Of these, the parameter $\mu$ plays a particularly important role in this paper.
+We quote the following main result: \begin{theorem}[\cite{fpt-lp}] Vertex cover can be solved in time $O^*(2.3146^{\mu(G)})$. \end{theorem}

+Another natural choice is to measure runtime in terms of the graph size $n$.
+In this setting, the problem is more commonly referred to as Maximum Independent Set (MaxIS).
+Xiao and Nagamochi have developed a number of algorithms in this vein.
+These algorithms, and in particular their performance on bounded-degree graphs, will also play a crucial role in our analysis.
+We refer to the algorithm targeted for graphs of maximum degree $\Delta$ by the \emph{MaxIS-$\Delta$} algorithm. \begin{theorem} MaxIS-3 can be solved with runtime $O^*(1.083506^n)$ by \cite{xiao2013confining}.\footnote{This runtime is not claimed directly in \cite{xiao2013confining}, see \cite{xiao2017refined} instead.}